ZUXTUO/LSD-SLAM-Android-2025/README.md

 # LSD-SLAM: Large-Scale Direct Monocular SLAM ANDROID

+- I modified an old project to make it usable today (2024).
+- This project is licensed under the GPL 3.0 license.

+## ReadMe of the original project <br> (https://github.com/omair18/LSD-SLAM-Android)

 LSD-SLAM is a novel approach to real-time monocular SLAM.
 It is fully direct (i.e. does not use keypoints / features) and creates large-scale, semi-dense maps in real-time on a laptop.
 For more information see [http://vision.in.tum.de/lsdslam](http://vision.in.tum.de/lsdslam)